Co-divisional Frequently Asked Questions (FAQs)

 Is this the same as becoming co-ed?

 No, co-divisional is not traditional co-education.
 Boys and girls will have separate divisions, maintaining the integrity of single-sex learning.
-They will come together for shared experiences in athletics, arts, clubs, and social activities.
+Students will come together for shared experiences in athletics, arts, clubs, and social activities.
 In contrast, co-ed schools have no separation of boys and girls in any area.
 Jesuit will have defined separation; thus, it is co-divisional.

 Will boys and girls always be separated?